tabassumakthar/human-scream-detection/README.md

-# human scream detection using ML to control crime rate
+# Human Scream Detection Using ML to Control Crime Rate

 *Human Scream Detection* is a real-time, CPU-optimized scream detection and safety alerting system.
 Designed to run continuously on a PC, it not only detects screams from live microphone input but also performs threat analysis to assess potential human safety concerns.
 When a valid threat is detected, it automatically sends a notification via Telegram.